 We’ve taken you through the importance and the benefits of using social media – but now you’re probably wondering where you can get started.

 Social media takes up a huge part of the online sphere.
-It’s therefore no wonder there’s so many platforms to choose from!
-However, we have broken down the top ones for you to consider, these including: Facebook, LinkedIn, Twitter, Instagram and TikTok.
+It’s, therefore, no wonder there are so many platforms to choose from!
+However, we have broken down the top ones for you to consider, including Facebook, LinkedIn, Twitter, Instagram and TikTok.

 In social media training, these platforms will be introduced and dissected in greater detail.
 However, it is useful to know the facts and figures before delving deeper into the information.